jasonou-oldaccount/Hackathons/README.md

 - AngelHacks.SiliconValley.2015:BattlEDU (AngularJS web app game for connection students through competitive studying for the ultimate battle of the wits)

 - PiazzaHacks.PiazzaHQ.2015:StudyDate (AngularJS/MEAN Stack web app for students to create study groups, post class announcements, notes, and to connect with each other)

+- HackUCSC.UCSantaCruz.2016:ArGla (Android Application with Firebase backend empowering people around the world to connect with one another using emotions)